Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![Carlota Perez](https://i.imgur.com/Ss36xmF.png)

 Installation is the period when a new technology is first explored, installed, and then speculated on.
 This speculation leads to an unsustainable asset bubble and a spectacular collapse.
-Then a more sober period of deployment takes place during which the technology matures and sustainably alters many aspects of society.
-After a full deployment cycle has exhausted its economic growth, a new technology precipitates a new innovation wave and the cycle begins anew.
+Then a more sober period of deployment takes place, during which the technology matures and sustainably alters many aspects of society.
+After a full deployment cycle has exhausted its economic growth, a new technology precipitates a new innovation wave, and the cycle begins anew.

 > There have been five technological revolutions in 240 years...
 Each of these revolutions drives a great surge of development and shapes growth for half a century or more.

-Each of these revolutions was kicked off by a seminal event that would catalyze the wave—the industrial revolution with Arkwright's Cromford mill, the steam and railway age with the Liverpool-Manchester Railway, the steel and heavy engineering age with Carnegie's Bessemer steel plant, the age of automobiles with Ford's assembly line, and the computer age with Intel's 4004 microprocessor.
+Each of these revolutions was kicked off by a seminal event that would catalyze the technology—the industrial revolution with Arkwright's Cromford mill, the steam and railway age with the Liverpool-Manchester Railway, the steel and heavy engineering age with Carnegie's Bessemer steel plant, the age of automobiles with Ford's assembly line, and the computer age with Intel's 4004 microprocessor.

 ![K-waves summary](https://i.imgur.com/77Niqak.png)